NathanHealea/IDX-UXG-Candidate-Project/README.md

 by Nathan Healea

+## Design Decision

+My main focus was to ensure that the site was responsive and smoothy transition between different screens size as required by April user story.
+Tom wanted to be able to quickly, at-a-glance, look at listing that he was interested in.
+Information was displayed in a minimal fashion using icons to quickly digest information.
+The over all component design was to be minimal with a accent color, gree, to draw user attention to action item (ie. Map display and contact information).

 ## Project Details

 Create a "Search Results" component using a modern frontend tech stack, such as Vue, React, Angular, etc. The search results component will be powered by a dataset provided by IDX Broker to display properties for sale.